Derna, Libya: Storm Daniel

 On 10 September 2023, Storm Daniel made landfall in Libya near Benghazi.
 While moving east-southeast, the storm caused torrential rainfall and extreme flooding in Derna, prompting the government to declare a state of emergency for the area, after collapses in the early morning of the next day of the Derna dam and the Mansour dam, which caused floodwaters to inundate the areas of the city around the Wadi Derna.
-At least 4,352 people were confirmed dead, with more than 11,300 casualties were initially estimated.
+At least 4,352 people were confirmed dead, with more than 11,300 casualties initially estimated.
 Meanwhile, a government minister said that 25% of Derna had "disappeared", with large parts of the city washed out to sea.